mobibase/vod-api-sdk-php/README.md

 Methods
 -------

+### enableCdn()

+Enable CDN support.

 ### isDeviceCompatible( [ USER_AGENT ] )

 Returns information about the streaming compatibility of a device.

-By defaut the SDK runs the compatibility check with the current device, excepted if another one has been set by setUserAgent().
+By default the SDK runs the compatibility check with the current device, excepted if another one has been set by setUserAgent().
 Another User Agent can be given to check compatibility of a different device.

     $client->isDeviceCompatible($_SERVER['HTTP_USER_AGENT']);